 11. Financial Risk and Concentration of Risk

 The Foundation faces certain financial risks such as interest rate, credit risk and liquidity risk which can impact its financial performance.
+There has been no change in the risk exposures from 2021.

 Interest Rate Risk